hllinas/Global-Scientific-Production-Template/README.md

 ##### Step 2.
 Update the Observable Excel file

-- Download the `Data_obs.xls` file currently used in your `Observable notebook` by clicking the file icon 📎 in the right-hand panel (top-right corner of the notebook interface), under “File attachments”.
+- Download the `Data_obs.xls` file currently used in your `Observable notebook` by clicking the file icon 📎 in the right-hand panel (top-right corner of the notebook interface), under `File attachments` and `...`.

 - Open the sheet named `Sheet6`.